williamyaoh/named-read-macros/README.md

   Leading whitespace after opening the read macro will not be passed to `BODY`, but trailing whitespace before the ending tag will.

+  Note that `DEFINE` has no compile-time effects by default; the rationale is that doing so would also require any functions used by a read macro defined by `DEFINE` to be available at compile-time.
+Since this is not the usual, `DEFINE` explicitly has no compile-time effects to avoid this problem.
+  If you want a named read macro to be available at compile-time, wrap `DEFINE` and any necessary functions in an explicit `EVAL-WHEN`.

 ## Going forward